Bachelor of Science in Electronics Engineering Technology

 - Computer Programming and Networks

-Building upon ECPI's tradition of providing an interactive hands-on education in technology, our objective is for you to:
+Building upon ECPI's tradition of providing an interactive practical education in technology, our objective is for you to:

 - Use testing and measuring instruments to acquire data, analyze problems, and design a system or process.